nashwaan/xml-js/README.md

 NOTE: Although non-compact output is more accurate representation of original XML than compact version, the non-compact version is verbose and consumes more space.
 This library provides both options.
 Use `{compact: false}` if you are not sure because it preserves everything;
-otherwise use `{compact: true}` if you want to save space and you don't care about mixing elements of same type and losing their order.
+otherwise use `{compact: true}` if you want to save space and you don't care about mixing elements of same name and losing their order.

 Tip: You can reduce the output size by using shorter [key names](#options-for-changing-key-names).